armitag8/CSCA20F19/examples/store/project_report.md

 ### Final Week Report

-We managed to squeeze in some 2 extra functions which:
+We managed to squeeze in 2 extra functions which:

 - Give all available colours of an item
 - Display which items have less than a certain number (MIN_STOCK) available